-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (continued) March 31, 2010 (in thousands, except shares) (unaudited)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) September 30, 2010 (in thousands, except shares) (unaudited)

+Certain prior period amounts have been reclassified to conform to current period presentation.
 As required by ASC 260-10, the number of shares used to calculate weighted average shares for use in computations on a per share basis have been decreased retroactively by a factor of approximately 0.4022 for all periods prior to February 9, 2010.
 This factor represents the effective impact of the reduction in shares resulting from the Merger.